marcoromanelli-github/docs/software/applications.md

 In this document we will show some ways of installing a new software.
-If you run into problems, need help or have question, please feel free to contact the support personal about this: <support@metacenter.no>.
+If you run into problems, need help or have question, please feel free to contact the support personal about this: <support@starhpc.hofstra.io>.

 ## Installing new software using EasyBuild